davmac314/dasynq/doc/USAGE.md

 You cannot generally add two watchers for the same identity (file descriptor, signal, child process).
-(Exception: when using kqueue backend, you can add one fd read watcher and one fd write watcher; however, it's better to use a `BidiFdWatcher` to abstract away platform differences).
+(Exception: when using kqueue backend, you can add one fd read watcher and one fd write watcher; however, it's better to use a `bidi_fd_watcher` to abstract away platform differences).

-You should remove the watcher(s) for a file descriptor *before* you close the file descriptor, and especially before adding a new watcher for the same file descriptor number (due to having opened in the meantime another file/pipe/socket which was assigned the same fd).
-(This might not cause an issue with the current design/backends, but might be a problem in the future).
+You should fully remove the watcher(s) for a file descriptor *before* you close the file descriptor.
+In a multi-threaded program, failure to do this could cause a watcher to read from or write to a file descriptor which was re-opened for another purpose in the meantime.

-The event loop may not function correctly in the child process after a fork() operation (including a call to ChildProcWatcher::fork).
+The event loop may not function correctly in the child process after a fork() operation (including a call to child_proc_watcher::fork).
+It is recommended to re-create the event loop in the child process, if it is needed.

 The implementation may use SIGCHLD to detect child process termination.
 Therefore you should not try to watch SIGCHLD independently.